Find free Utah criminal records in every UT county through official channels today.

 These results can be narrowed down if you have any of the following details: (1) sex, (2) race, or (3) age.
 You can also search by an inmate’s assigned number (e.g., FBI Number, Bureau of Prisons number, etc.).

-How To Determine If Someone Has a Warrant Out for Their Arrest in Utah
+How To Check if Someone Has a Warrant Out for Their Arrest in Utah

-Utah has a warrant list database to find out if there is an active warrant out for someone’s arrest.27 You can search this database by first and last name and can include a middle initial if needed to narrow down your results.
+Utah has a warrant list database to see if there’s an active warrant out for someone’s arrest.27 You can search this database by first and last name and can include a middle initial if needed to narrow down your results.

 When you successfully search for an individual with a warrant, it will provide their name, age, and city.
 From there, you can click on their name and get more information, such as the court that issued the warrant, the case number, and the charges brought against the individual.